 Neuter: (Castration) Removal of the testicles in male animals.

 Within 24 hours of receiving your appointment date, you must provide proof of the following vaccinations.
 Dogs must have received both a Bordetella and DHPP vaccination.
 Cats must have received a FVRCP vaccination.

 For safety purposes, animals are to be under control at all times, either on a leash or in a carrier box when they are brought to the Spay/Neuter Clinic.

 Appointments are necessary for spay or neuter surgeries.

 All animals must have proper vaccinations before surgery.
 If your pet has received the vaccinations from your veterinarian, please present the certification before surgery.

 All dogs must be licensed in Contra Costa County (including Antioch).

-Payment for all fees is due at the time of the pre-operative exam.
+Payment for all fees is due within 24 hours of scheduling your appointment.

 Food must be withheld for at least 12 hours before bringing your pet in for surgery.
 This is necessary to prevent the inhalation of vomit while under anesthesia.